 Fars (Iran), January 23, 2012.
 It should be noted that Iranian Foreign Ministry spokesman Ramin Mehmanparast, as well as Iranian Navy deputy commander Mahmoud Moussavi, clarified in December 2011 that Iran has no intention of closing the strait.
 This, apparently out of awareness that any military aggression of this sort would be tantamount to a declaration of international war, and also due to the clear U.S. military supremacy in the Gulf.
 Iran (Iran), December 14, 2011 (Mehmenparast) and Press TV, Iran, January 2, 2012 (Moussavi).

 Al-Hoda added that President Obama’s emphasis in his letter to Khamenei that the U.S. would not attack Iran reflects Tehran’s might versus Washington’s weakness.
 ISNA, Iran, January 27, 2012.

 Fars (Iran), January 15, 2011; Iranian TV interview on November 27, 2011, http://www.lenziran.com/2011/11/basij-commander-if-united-states-is-attacked-by-islamic-republic-it-will-be-not-able-to-fight-back/

 Khorasan (Iran), January 19, 2012.

 Posted on 1 Feb 12 by Middle East Media Research Institute (MEMRI)

-Posted by GPD on March 5, 2017, With 2297 Reads Filed under World.
+Posted by GPD on March 5, 2017, With 2349 Reads Filed under World.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.